jcgloria/fileencrypt/README.md

     "region": "<region>"
 }
 ```
+The steps to create these credentials can be found [here](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
+An AWS account is required to create these credentials.
+The region can be any of the [AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+Example: `eu-west-2` (London).

-The AWS credentials should have the following permissions:
+The user associated to the AWS credentials can have administrator access for simplicity.
+If specific permissions want to be applied then the user should have a policiy following actions:

 - s3:PutObject
 - s3:GetObject
 - s3:ListAllMyBuckets